You are listening to the Sean Hannity Radio Show Podcast.

 I would talk.

-We would sit there, and I walk away like knowing that person's life, knowing how many kids they have, knowing about their struggles, their triumphs.
+We would sit there and I walk away like knowing that person's life, knowing how many kids they have, knowing about their struggles, their triumphs.

-Linda, you and I we'd be sisters, okay?
+Linda, you and I, we'd be sisters, okay?

-It would be a one fine.
+It would be a fun function.

-You're all right in my book.
+Can I just say, you're all right in my book?

-Let's book our next flight together.
+Let's book our next one.

 The first thing I do is put somebody.

-I I put people that I know next to me for the very reason to avoid the situation where maybe it's somebody I don't like with bad breath and body odor sitting next to me.
+I put people that I know next to me for the very reason to avoid the situation where maybe it's somebody I don't like with bad breath and body odor sitting next to me.

-I would have never talked to you if you were sitting next to me, because I already know your whole story.
+I would have never talked to you if you were sitting next to me because I already know your whole story.

-I already know what you're saying, because I talk to you every day for hours a day.
+I already know what you're saying because I talk to you every day for hours a day.

 Oh my gosh.

-I mean, you two you are sisters, you two.
+You are sisters, you two.

-All right, there's like a conspiracy.
+There's like a conspiracy.

 Gang up on Hannity.